jupyter/nbclassic/CONTRIBUTING.rst

 Rebuilding JavaScript and CSS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is a build step for the JavaScript and CSS in the notebook.
+There is a build step for the JavaScript and CSS in the nbclassic.
 To make sure that you are working with up-to-date code, you will need to run this command whenever there are changes to JavaScript or LESS sources::